subvisual/subvisual.com/src/posts/2014-06-18-adapting-education-to-the-way-we-learn.md

 date: 2014-06-18
 tags:
   - design
+intro: >
-intro: "When we started out [Creators School](https://cs.groupbuddies.com/), I got this scary feeling that we were way out of our league, like we didn't have the experience to teach anyone about anything.
+  When we started out Creators School, I got this scary feeling that we were way out of our league, like we didn't have the experience to teach anyone about anything.
 But as soon as I got over the panic stage, I got excited about the idea of taking a different approach at teaching.
 So I did a lot of research about education in order to discover new approaches to teaching and better understand how people embrace learning, how to get them 'in the zone'.
-I came across some interesting concepts that I'd like to share, to contribute for this fascinating subject that is so critical to our future."
+  I came across some interesting concepts that I'd like to share, to contribute for this fascinating subject that is so critical to our future.
 ---

 When we started out [Creators School](https://cs.groupbuddies.com/), I got this scary feeling that we were way out of our league, like we didn't have the experience to teach anyone about anything.
 But as soon as I got over the panic stage, I got excited about the idea of taking a different approach at teaching.
 So I did a lot of research about education in order to discover new approaches to teaching and better understand how people embrace learning, how to get them 'in the zone'.
 I came across some interesting concepts that I'd like to share, to contribute for this fascinating subject that is so critical to our future.